Provide a summary of the book of Ruth. Include the main themes, important figures, and its significance in the Bible.

 Historical Context:

-The Book of Ruth is set during the time of the Judges, a period characterized by social and political instability in Israel (approximately 1200-1020 BCE).
-This era followed the conquest of Canaan and was marked by cycles of sin, oppression, and deliverance.
-The story takes place in Bethlehem, a small town in Judah, and highlights the lives of individuals amidst the broader national turmoil.
+The Book of Ruth is set during the time of the Judges, a period characterized by social upheaval and moral decline in Israel (approximately 1200-1020 BC).
+This era is marked by a cycle of sin, oppression, repentance, and deliverance.
+The story unfolds in Bethlehem, a town in Judah, and highlights the lives of ordinary people amidst the broader national turmoil.

 Summary: